Translating Ishigami's letters in 容疑者Xの献身 ('The Devotion of Suspect X') into English

 On the other hand, given that the letters purport to be from a stalker, the translator may have felt that an intimate personal approach was creepier than the distant, controlling tone of the Japanese.
 The translator may simply have been striving to make the stalking letters as credible as possible.

 Or perhaps the translator felt that a deeper glimpse of Ishigami was needed to make plot and character development more plausible as the story approached its conclusion.
 In the Japanese, the sudden depiction of Ishigami as a socially awkward otaku and jealous stalker is abrupt and frightening.
-By having Ishigami express deeper, more human emotions through his letters, this abrupt change is softened, resulting in a more nuanced lead-up to the conclusion.
+By having Ishigami express deeper, more human emotions through his letters, this abrupt change is softened.
 In the Japanese, the letters signal that Ishigami is more ruthless than we thought.
-In the English, the letters reveal a depth of feeling that prepares the reader for an emotional, wrenching conclusion.
+In the English, the letters reveal a depth of feeling that prepares the reader for an emotional, wrenching ending.
 While the storyline is the same, the portrait of the protagonist differs significantly and the progression of the plot is subtly influenced.

 While the impact of a few paragraphs can certainly be exaggerated, the translator's deliberate changes to the way that Ishigami is presented through his letters, making him appear more emotional and transparent, arguably alter the tone, psychology, and plot development at this important juncture in the book.